oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/GraphTraversal/bitonic-sort/README.md

 The code attempts to execute on an available GPU and it will fall back to the system CPU if it cannot detect a compatible GPU.

+## Build the `Bitonic Sort` Program for CPU and GPU

+### Setting Environment Variables
+For working with the Command Line Interface (CLI), you should configure the oneAPI toolkits using environment variables.
+Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
+This practice ensures your compiler, libraries, and tools are ready for development.

+> **Note**: If you have not already done so, set up your CLI environment by sourcing the `setvars` script located in the root of your oneAPI installation.
+>
+> Linux*:
+> - For system wide installations: `. /opt/intel/oneapi/setvars.sh`
+> - For private installations: `. ~/intel/oneapi/setvars.sh`
+> - For non-POSIX shells, like csh, use the following command: `$ bash -c 'source <install-dir>/setvars.sh ; exec csh'`
+>
+> Windows*:
+> - `C:\Program Files(x86)\Intel\oneAPI\setvars.bat`
+> - For Windows PowerShell*, use the following command: `cmd.exe "/K" '"C:\Program Files (x86)\Intel\oneAPI\setvars.bat" && powershell'`
+>
+> Microsoft Visual Studio:
+> - Open a command prompt window and execute `setx SETVARS_CONFIG " "`.
+This only needs to be set once and will automatically execute the `setvars` script every time Visual Studio is launched.
+>
+>For more information on environment variables, see "Use the setvars Script" for [Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).
+>

+You can use [Modulefiles scripts](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-modulefiles-with-linux.html) to set up your development environment.
+The modulefiles scripts work with all Linux shells.

+If you wish to fine tune the list of components and the version of those components, use a [setvars config file](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos/use-a-config-file-for-setvars-sh-on-linux-or-macos.html) to set up your development environment.

+### Include Files
+The include folder is at `%ONEAPI_ROOT%\dev-utilities\latest\include` on your development system.
+You might need to use some of the resources from this location to build the sample.

 ### Using Visual Studio Code* (VS Code) (Optional)
 You can use Visual Studio Code* (VS Code) extensions to set your environment, create launch configurations, and browse and download samples.